pearlchen/getting-started-guides/flash_firmware/windows_install.md

 # Set up Flash Tool Lite for Windows*

 This document explains the installation procedure Flash Tool Lite for Windows*.
-The tool is used to flash the firmware on Intel® Edison boards, but will expand to other IoT products in the future
+The tool is used to flash the firmware on Intel® Edison boards, but will expand to other IoT products in the future.

 **Installation**